zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Everything that you want to accomplish should be prepared as part of these three to six courses.
 Remember that a course could have multiple components that you can fill with a variety of projects or activities.

 ###Grade Point Averages and Academic Distinctions
-To receive a grade point average, students in the MPC must have a minimum of three courses evaluated by letter grade (nota literal) <i>every semester</i> that they are in the MPC.
+To receive a grade point average, students in the MPC must have at least three courses (or a minimum of 80% of their courses if more than three are taken) evaluated by letter grade (nota literal) <i>every semester</i> that they are in the MPC.
+This is a general rule of UFM.

+For example:
+A student that takes three courses must take all three for letter grade.
+A student that takes four classes must take at least three for letter grade.
+A student that takes five classes must take at least four for letter grade.
+A student that takes six classes must take at least five for letter grade.

 Because the diversity in projects and interests, the MPC does not offer academic distinctions.